 Due to the recent spate of ransomware incidents, organizations and nervous IT administrators are wondering how to protect themselves from falling victim to such attacks.
 The fact is that relying on internal security testing alone is no longer sufficient in this modern era.
 If an oversight is made by an IT team during implementation, that same oversight will be made during internal testing because it’s the same individuals involved.

-This is why organizations are turning to penetration tests and bug bounties to improve their security.
+This is why organizations are turning to penetration tests to improve their security.
 External expertise is what’s required to detect open vulnerabilities that get missed by internal processes and exploited by modern cybercriminals.
 With that, a question arises: bug bounties vs. penetration tests – which one is right for my organization?

 In this post, we’ll cover the differences between the two initiatives, analyze the associated costs and effort involved to help you decide which one (or both!) is best suited for your organization.

 In brief: bug bounties are a crowdsourced open-ended security audit.
 Basically, an organization says to the world: come try and hack us – if you do we’ll give you money!
 Independent security researchers then try to discover and report vulnerabilities before malicious actors are able to exploit them.
 If the researchers are successful, they’re typically awarded a cash payout corresponding to the severity of what they discovered.